Scientists say fossilized footprints tell tale of sloth hunt

 WHITE SANDS NATIONAL MONUMENT, N.M.
-(AP) — Researchers studying fossilized footprints on a New Mexico salt flat say a trail of tracks tells the story of Ice Age hunters stalking a huge sloth.
+(AP) — Researchers studying a trail of fossilized footprints on a remote New Mexico salt flat have determined the tracks tell the story of a group of Ice Age hunters stalking a giant sloth.

-Park naturalist David Bustos says the tracks found at White Sands National Monument show someone deliberately followed a now-extinct giant ground sloth.
+Park naturalist David Bustos says the series of tracks and adult and children’s footprints found at White Sands National Monument shows someone followed a now-extinct giant ground sloth, purposely stepping in their tracks as they did so.

-The Las Cruces Sun-News reports the team studying the prints detailed their findings in the latest edition of the journal Science Advances.
+The team studying the fossil prints detailed its findings in the latest edition of the journal Science Advances , the Las Cruces Sun-News reports .
+The publication has drawn attention to White Sands — home to the world’s largest field of white gypsum sand dunes — as members of New Mexico’s congressional delegation push to raise the monument’s profile by turning it into a national park.

-They say the sloth was 7 to 8 feet (2 meters) tall and had long, strong arms and razor-like claws.
+White Sands contains a sizeable collection of fossilized tracks, including saber-toothed cats and wooly mammoths.

 Most Read Nation & World Stories